How do I sign up? Click here

-A 90-minute class will take place in Salt Lake City beginning in September 2019 for anyone who might be interested to take a basic “Gospels” class.
+A class will take place in Salt Lake City beginning in September 2019 for anyone who might be interested to studying the biblical gospels.

 Who is invited?
 Anyone willing to commit to regularly attending the every-other-week sessions and doing the reading (regularly)

 What?
 A free class on the Gospel accounts of Jesus

 When?
 Every-other-Tuesday nights (usually…see calendar below) from 7:00 to 8:45 p.m. beginning Tuesday, September 3rd.

 Where?
 Upstairs at Sandra Tanner’s Utah Lighthouse Bookstore (1358 S W Temple, Salt Lake City, UT 84115), across the street (first base side) from the Smith’s Ballpark stadium (Bees).
 There are only three official parking spots at the store, but there is additional parking on the street.
 (Note: Sandra will not be officially participating in this class.)

 Why?
 Especially for those who have left Mormonism and would like to know more about the trustworthiness of the Bible. though this class is also open to those who are not/never have been LDS but would like to know more about the Gospel accounts.
 (Note; Mormonism will not be the centerpiece of these classes.)